titaniummachine1/lua-image-embeding/README.md

 This repository provides two methods for embedding images with transparency into Lua source files, designed for game engines or applications where file size is critical.

-Both solutions use PNG compression to dramatically reduce file size compared to raw RGBA data.
+Both solutions convert images to raw RGBA data with automatic power-of-2 resizing for optimal compatibility.

 ✅ **Supports Two Encoding Methods** – Choose between **Base64** (smaller files) or **Binary** (faster decoding).
 ✅ **Automatic Power-of-2 Resizing** – Ensures maximum compatibility with rendering engines.